giantswarm/docs/src/content/guides/recommendations-and-best-practices/index.md

  and how much resources they need.
 Note that even if average load might be low, you should also account for peak load times as well as startup-peaks (i.e. some apps need a lot of resources just for their startup).

-## Multi-Cluster and Multi-Tenant Setups
+## Multi-cluster and multi-tenant setups

 There are two ways to separate environments, teams, and in general deployments from each other: